Upstream-Research/records.net/README.md

 without the introduction of extra dependencies.
 Testing the code involves invoking the test console program(s) repeatedly with different arguments.
 Validating the code's behavior involves comparing the output of the programs with an expected output.
+A test harness can be implemented as a shell script using a file comparison tool to compare expected to actual program outputs.
-This approach is, admittedly unconventional and bound to evoke frowny faces, but the author believes there are several benefits to this approach that justify giving it a try.
+This is, admittedly unconventional and bound to evoke disagreement, but the author believes there are several benefits to this approach that justify giving it a try.
 That said, the test code at the time of writing this isn't very good, but improvements aren't difficult to imagine.